nickbadlose/muzz/README.md

 We want to make logging as easy as possible for the user, the more difficult it is, the less likely they are to log any valuable information in pesky places.

+## Config

+Usually I would not push an env file to version control, however for this project it makes some sense, given it isn't a production project and will stop me having to provide env vars.

+If you wish to edit any env vars, go to the `config/default.env` and edit them accordingly in there.
+This env file is used as the source of our docker containers environment variables.

+> **NOTE** If we change the database or cache credentials in the default.env file after a docker volume has been
+> created, restarting the containers will update the env vars, but not the auth.
+You will need to clear the volumes
+> to do this by running `./scripts/clear_data.sh`.
+Then you should be good to go.

 ## Discover Query